21 Jan How To Overcome Stress Eating

 STRESS AND ABDOMINAL WEIGHT GAIN

 Increased levels of the stress hormone cortisol have been linked to increased fat storage around the middle.
-When too much cortisol is produced (such as during prolonged periods of stress caused by work, moving house, divorce and so on) it promotes fat storage, particularly around the abdomen.
+When too much cortisol is produced it promotes fat storage, particularly around the abdomen.
 Storing fat around the middle is particularly harmful to health as it increases our risk of heart disease, type 2 diabetes, cancer and stroke.

 HOW DO I KNOW IF STRESS IS AFFECTING MY HEALTH?